 Every time (and I mean every time) I put an HD600 back on my head after a long hiatus, I’m reminded of the sound decision I made in purchasing one.
 It feels snugly like a pillow.
 It makes you feel safe and secure.
 Now I realize that this might sound extreme, but it’s true.
 Wearing a 600 on my head makes me feel like everything’s going to be okay.

-It’s almost like you and the headphone melt into one.
-I would say for all of the listening sessions spent with the HD600, 95% of them are discomfort free.
-I almost never have to adjust them on my head, save for those extra long listening sessions that seem to wear on forever (no pun intended).
+It’s almost like you and the headphones melt into one.
+I would say for all of the listening sessions spent with the HD600, 95% of them are discomfort-free.
+I almost never have to adjust them on my head, save for those extra-long listening sessions that seem to wear on forever (no pun intended).

 For those, a slight adjustment is needed, but even that’s a minor concern.
 Put it this way: If you’re still wearing the headphone long after the music has stopped, you know you’ve found something special.
 I routinely forget I’m even wearing them.

 The K702 is similar, but you will find yourself making somewhat more frequent adjustments.
-For instance, I find them sliding either backwards or forwards.
-With these, you’re sometimes semi obsessing over the fit.
-“Do I have them placed right?”“Should I slide them a bit forward or backward?”
+For instance, I find them sliding either backward or forwards.
+With these, you’re sometimes semi-obsessing over the fit.
+“Do I have them placed right?”
+“Should I slide them a bit forward or backward?”

 Yes.
 Yes you are, Brett.

-I’m always looking to get a bit better of a fit with the K702, but I’m still really nit picking.
-Overall, the comfort level of this headphone is definitely above average.
-You will find yourself noticing the headband more and more over longer sessions, and that is most certainly the result of the non existent padding.
-I can almost understand why they did it; it keeps weight low, and for the most part you’re not really going to need it.
+I’m always looking to get a bit better of a fit with the K702, but I’m still really nitpicking.
+Overall, the comfort level of these headphones is definitely above average.
+You will find yourself noticing the headband more and more over longer sessions, and that is most certainly the result of the non-existent padding.
+I can almost understand why they did it; it keeps weight low, and for the most part, you’re not really going to need it.
 Perhaps a little sliver of padding would have helped though.

-Out of the close to 100 headphones I’ve demoed at the time of this writing, the HD600 is still by far the most comfortable I’ve ever worn and it’s really not close.
+Out of the close to 100 headphones I’ve demoed at the time of this writing, the HD600 is still by far the one of the most comfortable I’ve ever worn and it’s really not close.